 To work out how much your yearly fuel benefit tax is, multiply HMRC's standard fuel benefit figure by your CO2 emission % by your income tax rate.
 HMRC's fuel benefit figure is set at £24,600 for cars for 2021-22.
 There is no charge for electric cars currently.

-In the UK, the average number of miles driven per year is around 7,150.
+In the UK, the average number of miles driven per year is around 7,150 (at time of writing).
 If we look at the example of the diesel engine BMW 3 Series with 56.5mpg, the annual fuel costs (using a helpful online calculator) comes to £772.63.

 If we were to use this car example based on you paying 20% income tax to work out your fuel benefit tax, you'd be looking at this:

 So, in this case, it looks like you'd be better off paying for the fuel yourself - you'd be paying almost double otherwise!
 If you drive extensively, then it might be worth your while, but if you're tend towards this average annual mileage, then it's likely not.

 Best company cars for tax purposes

 Now you've come this far, you might be wondering what car will get you the best bang for your buck.
 You don't want a flashy company car if you're going to be shelling out a fortune on benefit in kind tax every month.

 Well, it goes without saying that electric cars will be down there with some of the lowest rates of company car tax.
 With zero emissions, they're in the lowest bracket for CO2 emissions tax bands.
-Some of them can be quite pricey to purchase outright, but you can get cars like the Nissan Leaf, the Kia e-Niro and the Hyundai Ioniq EV for under £30,000.
+Some of them can be quite pricey to purchase outright, but you can get cars like the Nissan Leaf, the Kia e-Niro and the Hyundai Ioniq Electric for under £30,000.